 Southern Poverty Law Center’s, “Who’s Heritage?
 Public Symbols of the Confederacy” Report.
 (2016).

 Wing Luke Museum of the Asian Pacific American Experience.
-(2006).
-Community-Based Exhibition Model.
+Top 10 Principles for Community-Based Work (scroll to “Our Values”).

 Barrett, J. (2010).
 Museums and the Public Sphere.
 John Wiley and Sons.